 NATIONAL ENDOWMENT FOR THE ARTS

-NEA is an independent government organization that funds art projects that celebrate artistic American excellence.
+NEA is an independent government organization that funds art projects that celebrate artistic excellence in the U.S.

 NORDSON FOUNDATION